guido57/RPLIDAR_C1_for_Raspberry_PI_4/README.md

   ```
   git clone https://github.com/guido57/RPLIDAR_C1_for_Raspberry_PI_4
   ```
-## 3) Modify arm64_dockerfile setting, at line 55, the destination directory where you want to place this package in the Raspberry PI
+## 3) Modify the environment constant RPI4_DIR, at line 55, with the destination directory where you want to place this package in the Raspberry PI

 ```
 ENV RPI4_DIR=/home/robot/RPLIDAR_C1_ws/